1: NO REST FOR THE WICKED

 I have begun to wonder if some of those critics had a personal vendetta against these directors and actors.
 I believe that if you don’t have anything good to say then just keep your mouth shut.

 One of the main reasons I’ve started up this site is to submit nothing but positive reviews for films that I’ve personally enjoyed and think you guys would as well.
 If I don’t like the film then I’ll just not write about it, it’s that simple.

 Anyways, this is probably the darkest Spanish thriller that I’ve seen to date.
 I found this film hugely entertaining and I thought the acting from the main character was exceptional (complete with mullet, tache, and big sunglasses).
 The director also deserves a mention for giving us a great Spanish noir thriller.

-A bigger storyline lays ahead also but I never knew anything about it so I’d advise you all just to watch it like I did and enjoy.
+A bigger storyline lies ahead also but I never knew anything about it so I’d advise you all just to watch it like I did and enjoy it.

 2: A BITTERSWEET LIFE

 Released in 2005 ” A Bittersweet Life” is still a force to be reckoned with.
-This is a hardcore South Korean thriller with great acting , directing and just doesn’t stop from beginning to end.
+This is a hardcore South Korean thriller with great acting, and directing and just doesn’t stop from beginning to end.
 We all know that this director knows his shit.
-This is the man who helmed the almighty “I Saw The Devil” which in my option is one of the finest serial killers movies ever made.
+This is the man who helmed the almighty “I Saw The Devil” which in my option is one of the finest serial killer movies ever made.

 The story is very simple and that’s what’s so enjoyable about it.
 Everything about it is predictable but this isn’t a bad thing.
 Unlike any other Hollywood film, this movie has intelligence as well as predictability.
 You want the film to move forward and you are looking forward to the outcome.